-Along with Subversion's own datatypes, you will see many references to datatypes that begin with apr-symbols from the Apache Portable Runtime (APR) library.
+Along with Subversion's own datatypes, you will see many references to datatypes that begin with apr\-symbols from the Apache Portable Runtime (APR) library.
 APR is Apache's portability library, originally carved out of its server code as an attempt to separate the OS-specific bits from the OS-independent portions of the code.
 The result was a library that provides a generic API for performing operations that differ mildly-or wildly-from OS to OS.
 While the Apache HTTP Server was obviously the first user of the APR library, the Subversion developers immediately recognized the value of using APR as well.
 This means that there are practically no OS-specific code portions in Subversion itself.
 Also, it means that the Subversion client compiles and runs anywhere that the server does.
 Currently this list includes all flavors of Unix, Win32, BeOS, OS/2, and Mac OS X.

-In addition to providing consistent implementations of system calls that differ across operating systems, 2 APR gives Subversion immediate access to many custom datatypes, such as dynamic arrays and hash tables.
+In addition to providing consistent implementations of system calls that differ across operating systems, APR gives Subversion immediate access to many custom datatypes, such as dynamic arrays and hash tables.
 Subversion uses these types extensively throughout the codebase.
-But perhaps the most pervasive APR datatype, found in nearly every Subversion API prototype, is the apr_pool_t-the APR memory pool.
-Subversion uses pools internally for all its memory allocation needs (unless an external library requires a different memory management schema for data passed through its API), 3 and while a person coding against the Subversion APIs is not required to do the same, they are required to provide pools to the API functions that need them.
-This means that users of the Subversion API must also link against APR, must call apr_initialize() to initialize the APR subsystem, and then must acquire a pool for use with Subversion API calls.
-See the section called "Programming with Memory Pools" for more information.
+But perhaps the most pervasive APR datatype, found in nearly every Subversion API prototype, is the apr\pool\t-the APR memory pool.
+Subversion uses pools internally for all its memory allocation needs (unless an external library requires a different memory management schema for data passed through its API), and while a person coding against the Subversion API sis not required to do the same, they are required to provide pools to the API functions that need them.
+This means that users of the Subversion API must also link against APR, must call apr\initialize() to initialize the APR subsystem, and then must create and manage pools for use with Subversion API calls, typically by using svn\pool\create(), svn\pool\clear(), and svn\pool\destroy().